check before: 2023-10-06

 In 2018, we announced that we were no longer making feature updates to Exchange Web Services (EWS) in Exchange Online, and we advised developers to move to Microsoft Graph.

-Today, we are announcing that on October 1, 2026, we will start blocking EWS requests from non-Microsoft apps to Exchange Online.
+In September 2023, we announced that on October 1, 2026, we will start blocking EWS requests to Exchange Online.

 [When this will happen:]